-I am an Associate Teaching Professor at Georgetown’s McCourt School of Public Policy (MSPP).
+I am Teaching Professor at Georgetown’s McCourt School of Public Policy (MSPP).
 Since June 2011, I have been a Visiting Scholar with the Center for Public and Non-Profit Leadership (CNPL) at Georgetown University.
 At the McCourt School, I teach courses on Intermediate Microeconomics, International Political Economy, Finance in Development and the Thesis Workshop.
 In 2018, I received the Leslie Whittington Faculty of the Year Award.

 Before joining the McCourt School, I was working as a Senior Research Assistant at the Jean Monnet Centre of Excellence for European Integration at Freie Universitaet Berlin.
 During this time I worked on the design and implementation of several scientific and public consulting projects and taught courses on international political economy.
 From 2008 until 2009, I was also an adjunct lecturer in economics at Akademie Mode & Design in Berlin.